enterpriseready/enterpriseready/content/podcast/05-edith-harbaugh-launchdarkley.md

 +++
 date = "2016-10-25T00:00:00Z"
-title = "Edith Harbaugh of LanchDarkley" type = "podcast" hero = ""
+title = "Edith Harbaugh of LaunchDarkley" type = "podcast" hero = ""
 metadescription = "The EnterpriseReady Podcast is a show aiming to change the enterprise software narrative from how to sell to the enterprise, to how to build for the enterprise."